NovaLynxie/CoraBot_Main/README.md

 1. Use `npm install` if setting up for the first time.
 2. Use `npm clean-install` if upgrading from an older version of CoraBot.
 (BACKUP FIRST!)

-This will install all required modules for the bot to run correctly. *Option 2 will take longer as it has to check for existing modules.*
+This will install all required dependencies for the bot to run correctly. *Option 2 will take longer as it has to check for existing dependency installs.*

 Once installation is completed, run this command: `npm run setup`.
 This will start the setup utility, follow the on-screen prompts to complete the bot setup process.